webplatform/docs-wpd/Most_Wanted_Tasks/index.md

 {{Basic Page}}
 Here is just a quick list of specific things that could be done around the site.
 They are organized by the time that they fit into from the [[WPD:Getting_Started | Getting Started Guide]].
 If you see something you want to take up, just do it and then please be neat and remove it from the list once you are finished.

+Working on the Web Platform DocSprint SF (11/3/12)?
+Use this tracking spreadsheet: [http://goo.gl/NHJYT]

 Thanks in advance for any tasks completed!

 ===Five Minute Tasks===